 Researchers discovered that women in Asia are about 5 times less likely to develop breast cancer than those who live in North America.
 Possible explanations include the fact that green tea consumption is higher in Asia and has been found to decrease risk by about 30%,

-In one study researchers discovered that those who drink one green tea daily, have a lower overall risk of cancer.
-Doctors stress that patients shouldn't substitute green tea for any cancer treatments or medications but should opt to drink one glass daily along with your regular course of treatment.
+In one study, researchers discovered that those who drink one cup of green tea daily have a lower overall risk of cancer.
+Doctors stress that patients shouldn't substitute green tea for any cancer treatments or medications but should opt to drink one glass daily along with their regular course of treatment.
 The antioxidant, EGCG in green tea is what makes this hot beverage so powerful: A study showed that an EGCG supplement can decrease breast density in young women, which in turn reduced the risk of cancer.

 "Walnuts contain multiple ingredients that, individually, have been shown to slow cancer growth, including omega-3 fatty acids, antioxidants, and phytosterols," says one leading study.
 "In previous research, consumption of walnuts has slowed the growth of implanted breast cancers."

 Omega-3 fatty acids have been shown to help fight inflammation which in itself is beneficial in avoiding heart disease and a host of other chronic conditions, but it is also linked to cancer.
 One study showed that adding walnuts to your meals daily may slow the growth of breast tumors.
 Walnuts are the most studied nuts and researchers believe that even seven whole walnuts a day are enough to pack major health benefits.
 Specifically, nutrients such as ellagitannins, melatonin, and gamma-tocopherol in walnuts are believed to reduce oxidative stress and inflammation, which can ultimately lead to cancer growth.